 - Understanding local conflict dynamics in order to prevent and resolve violent conflict.

-For a list of current and past projects, publications and events, see: Peace and Security portfolio
+For a list of current and past projects, publications and events, see the Peace and Security portfolio page here.

 Economic Reform and Development

 Iraq’s economic growth is constrained by a lack of sound economic policy, corruption, negligible rule of law, state dominance, the flight of investment capital and low levels of external investment.
 IRIS aims to promote economic reform based on sound research and case studies, and generate independent and reliable analysis as well as a platform for vigorous public debate.
 Questions we ask: